Pneumatic Rotary Actuator - How They Work

 Figure 1: Pneumatic rotary actuators

-A pneumatic rotary actuator uses compressed air to generate its operating energy.
-Some are designed specifically to remotely control valves.
-The clean, dry air can be provided via a central compressed air station, or in case of a compressed gas system, from the process gas.
-The waste gas can then be released into the air or a downstream lower-pressure process piping.
-They are commonly used to automate and remotely control quarter turn or multi-turn valves, like ball or butterfly valves.
+A pneumatic rotary actuator harnesses compressed air to produce its operational power.
+Certain models are tailored for remote valve control.
+The clean, dry air can be supplied by a central compressed air station or, in the case of a compressed gas system, from the process gas itself.
+The exhaust gas can then be vented into the atmosphere or directed into a downstream lower-pressure process pipeline.
+These actuators are frequently employed to automate and remotely manage quarter-turn or multi-turn valves, such as ball or butterfly valves.

 A pneumatic rotary actuator consists of one or more air chambers with a piston or a bellows diaphragm.
 Depending on the design, the air pressure forces the piston or the diaphragm to move creating linear or rotary motion.
 If the created motion is linear, it then internally converts the linear motion to rotational motion.
 Pneumatic rotary actuators are durable, offer high force relative to their size and can be used in hazardous environments.